-The short answer to that is, ‘Yes, there definitely is!’
-Your hair reflects your health, and when you suffer from nutritional deficiencies, it may impact hair growth and structure.
+Yes.
+Your hair reflects your health, and when you have nutritional deficiencies, it may impact hair growth and structure.

 Let us try and understand the exact mechanism of action by which a vitamin B12 deficiency impacts hair growth: